Kehinde Adeleke

 ls | fd oop.py | echo "hello world"

-You can get the exit code of the last command by running echo $? but what if you wanted to get the exit code for each of the commands in the pipeline?
+You retrieve the exit code of the last command by running echo $? but what if you wanted to get the exit code for each of the commands in the pipeline?

-Bash provides a convenient variable called PIPESTATUS which contains a list of exit codes.
+Bash provides a convenient variable called PIPESTATUS which contains exactly that.

 ls | fd oop.py | echo "hello world"